SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 ### Step 1: Set up Collector

 :::note
-If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the "Use an existing Collector" option.
+If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the **Use an existing Collector** option.
 :::

 If you want to use an existing OpenTelemetry Collector then this step can be skipped by selecting the option of using an existing Collector.